TheRealSibasishBehera/kubearmor-elasticstack-logging/README.md

 In this case fluentd-image uses plugins like ```kubernetes_metadata``` and ```elasticsearch``` to communicate with kubearmor relay and elastisearch instance

-TODO: Currently fluentd tried to ingest all logs generated from kubernetes objects .
+TODO: Currently fluentd-image is configured to ingest all logs generated from kubernetes objects .
 For kube-armor logging the configuration should filter out only logs from relay pod

 Making a Operator (Using KubeBuilder SDK):